Terry’s Professional Background

 At the end of 2002, Terry moved to Orlando, to work with the team at the Florida Hospital Foundation.
 As the Senior Vice President for Business Development and as the Chief Development Office he was part of a team that began many growth and funding programs, ultimately bringing positive changes to the hospital.

 After working at the Florida Hospital Foundation, Terry Newmyer moved to California where his role as the CEO and President of Northern California Network Adventist Health continued to make a positive impact.
-His team’s efforts resulted in the overall patient satisfaction of St. Helena Hospital being awarded five stars.
+His team’s efforts resulted in the overall patient satisfaction, being awarded five stars.

-Today, Terry lives in Winter Park, Florida.
-As Managing Director of Strategies Now Inc., he uses his motivational skills to grow various organizations with worthy missions.
+After years of working in the medical field, Terry took up his current role as Managing Director of Strategies Now Inc., where he uses his motivational skills to grow various organizations with worthy missions.
 His focus is now on helping the future business leaders figure out how to implement their ideas and take action on their visions as well as how to achieve philanthropic results and grow their business.
 Terry has a background in many different industries and his strategy services span over 50 markets.

 Making a Difference